 4. Talk to your relatives – has anyone else in your family already conducted or is conducting your family’s research?
 If so, is it worth liaising with them to consider sharing information, research tasks etc?
 Key Point: keep a record of ‘everything’ you find; later on when you analyse the information, you should be able to clarify and prove fact from fiction – stories may get embellished and added to over the years like Chinese Whispers.
 You need to have a method of sticking to the facts.
 Just because ‘someone said so’ doesn’t mean it is the truth/fact.
 E.g. I had a family story of a relation called Gilbert who died on the Somme.
 It turned out to be a Hubert who died at Passchendaele.
 There is no blame here, it is just what my ancestors were either told or not told at the time.

-5. On another sheet of paper, A3 size is ideal, draw a simple family tree diagram starting with yourself and working backwards in time.
+5. On another sheet of paper, A3 size is ideal, draw a simple family tree diagram starting with yourself and working backwards in time! this is a key point.
 (If you are proficient in using computers, consider a Graphics Pad and Pen.
 (I use an A3 Graphics pad to draw my family trees and once you become familiar with the process, I find it quick and easy to use.
 So much better than redrawing again and again with pen and paper)

 6. As soon as you are able, contact the eldest members of your family and ask them if they will help you by telling you all they know about the family.
 If possible arrange to meet, and with their permission, use a video camera and capture the discussions; this will provide invaluable information at a later date but also you will be able to add actual video of your relations